pujansrt/filenode/README.md

 # Filenode

 This project aims to provide file activity node to BPM projects.
+This repo only provides frontend UI.

 ## Features